 - Theoretical knowledge to solve problems in developed technologies using well-proven analytical techniques

-- Successful application of their knowledge to deliver engineering projects or services using established technologies and methods that incorporate environmental management elements
+- Successful application of their knowledge to deliver engineering projects or services using established technologies and methods that incorporate environmental and/or fire safety and/or health and safety management elements

 - Responsibility for project management, financial planning, the management and the development of other professional staff

-- Effective interpersonal skills in communicating technical matters
+- Practical interpersonal skills in communicating technical matters

-The decision to register is based on peer review and comprises Education, Competence, Commitment, and it also includes a judgement of the professional level at which you are employed.
+The decision to register is based on peer review and comprises Education, Competence, Commitment, and a judgment of the professional level at which you are employed.

 Education – the ability to demonstrate knowledge and understanding is an essential part of the registration process.
-This may typically be by attaining appropriate academic qualification; however, the writing of a technical report may also demonstrate this.
+This may typically be by attaining appropriate academic qualifications; however, writing a technical report may also demonstrate this.

 Designatory letters will be used to signify this type of Member M.IIESMS